nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * 3b1.
 AddressBook shows an error message indicating that the specified status is invalid.
       Use case resumes at step 3.

 **Use case: View a person's details**

+**Guarantees**: Person's details are displayed in full in a new window.

 **MSS**
 1. User requests to list persons.
-2. AddressBook shows a list of persons.
+2. JABPro shows a list of persons.
 3. User requests to view a specific person in the current displayed AddressBook.
-4. The UI shows the details of that person.
+4. JABPro shows the details of that person.
     Use case ends.

 **Extensions**